Josephine Baker: Post War

 In 1952, Baker was hired to crown the Queen of the Cavalcade of Jazz for the famed eighth Cavalcade of Jazz concert held at Wrigley Field in Los Angeles, which was produced by Leon Hefflin, Sr. on June 1.
 Also featured to perform that day were Roy Brown and His Mighty Men, Anna Mae Winburn and Her Sweethearts, Toni Harper, Louis Jordan, Jimmy Witherspoon and Jerry Wallace.

+In September 1952, Baker began a tour of Argentina.
+While there, she made statements denouncing the United States as a "false, Nazi-style democracy".
+In response, the U.S. Department of Immigration declared that if Baker attempted to reenter the United States she "would have to prove her right and worth."
+She returned to France, and was allowed entry into the U.S. only in 1963, after intervention by Attorney General Robert F. Kennedy.

 In January 1966, Fidel Castro invited Baker to perform at the "Teatro Musical de La Habana" in Havana, Cuba, at the seventh-anniversary celebrations of his revolution.
 Her spectacular show in April broke attendance records.
-In 1968, Baker visited Yugoslavia and made appearances in Belgrade and in Skopje.
+In 1968, Baker visited Yugoslavia and made appearances in Belgrade, Šibenik and Skopje.
 In her later career, Baker faced financial troubles.
 She commented, "Nobody wants me, they've forgotten me"; but family members encouraged her to continue performing.
 In 1973 she performed at Carnegie Hall to a standing ovation.

 The following year, she appeared in a Royal Variety Performance at the London Palladium, and then at the Monegasque Red Cross Gala, celebrating her 50 years in French show business.
 Advancing years and exhaustion began to take their toll; she sometimes had trouble remembering lyrics, and her speeches between songs tended to ramble.
 However, she still continued to captivate audiences of all ages.